You can request holiday (known as annual leave or statutory leave entitlement) when you want.

 You may be able to take what’s left of your annual leave during your notice period before leaving a job.
 How much you get depends on how far through the leave year you are when you stop working.

-If there’s any statutory holiday left that you haven’t taken when you leave, your employer must pay you for it.
+If there’s any statutory holiday left that you have not taken when you leave, your employer must pay you for it.
 This is known as ‘payment in lieu’.

 Holiday when starting a job